 9. The World Health Organization (WHO), the Canadian Centre of Occupational Health and Safety (CCOHS) and the United States Center for Disease Control (CDC) and other internationally recognized health and safety organizations have guidelines and recommendations with respect to the use of PPE in managing the risks posed by hazards found in noxious atmospheres, including infection prevention and control.

-11. A list of goods that may qualify under “to be employed in a noxious atmosphere” tariff items, and their respective safety standard designations, are provided in Appendix A Table of Personal Protective Equipment (PPE) Goods and Standards and/or Technical Specification Requirements to qualify “to be employed in a noxious atmosphere”.
+10. A list of safety standard designations are provided in Appendix A - Table of Personal Protective Equipment (PPE) Goods and Standards and/or Technical Specification Requirements.

 Table of Personal Protective Equipment (PPE) Goods and Standards and/or Technical Specification Requirements to Qualify “To Be Employed In a Noxious Atmosphere”